barebox/barebox/Documentation/boards/openrisc.rst

 Running OpenRISC barebox on qemu
 --------------------------------

-Running barebox on qemu is similar to running linux on qemu see more details on the qemu wiki site at https://wiki.qemu.org/Documentation/Platforms/OpenRISC
+Running barebox on qemu is similar to running linux on qemu, see more details on the qemu wiki site at https://wiki.qemu.org/Documentation/Platforms/OpenRISC

 Compile the qemu emulator::